SML-CompBio/ACSCEND/docs/installation.md

 ```bash
 pip install ACSCeND
 ```
-After installing ACSCeND, you recommend you to open jupyter notebook to use ACSCeND.
+After installing ACSCeND, we recommend you to open jupyter notebook to use ACSCeND.
 ```bash
 jupyter notebook
 ```